 Frequently Asked Questions

-The Five-Year Plan phases in the weeknight parking program in fiscal year 2019-20.
+- The Five-Year Plan began 2017-2018.
+The third year of the Plan phases in the weeknight parking program in fiscal year 2019-20.
 The Weeknight Parking Working Group was implemented in November 2017 to assist in developing policy and procedures that will shape the program.
 The work group will meet throughout the academic year.

 The Five-Year Plan lays out the general structure of the Weeknight Parking Program, and the Transportation and Parking department works collaboratively with campus and town representatives to ensure community perspective is taken into consideration.
 The working group creates an opportunity for feedback and discussion on issues relative to the Weeknight Parking Program to evaluate all user group perspectives.

 - Who do I contact if I have concerns about Weeknight Parking?

 - Weeknight parking is being implemented as an equitable funding strategy for Transportation and Parking.
 You can find more information about which organizations are represented in the Working Group from ACT members contact.